xmidt-org/docs/content/docs/wrp/simple-messages.md

-headers | (optional) The headers associated with the payload. metadata | (optional) The map of name/value pairs used by consumers of WRP messages for filtering & other purposes. payload | The bin format packed data.
+headers | (optional) The headers associated with the payload. metadata | (optional) The map of name/value pairs used by consumers of WRP messages for filtering & other purposes. payload | The bin format packed data. sessionID | A unique ID for the source device's connection session with XMiDT